kcmagicpixel/kcmagicpixel.github.io/content/series/magic-pixel-weekly/_index.md

 day: Tuesday
 ---

-We're out at Larry's every Tuseday!
+We're out at Larry's every Tuesday!
 If a month has 5 Tuesdays, we'll still be out there with casuals or special events.